BryanJacobs/FIDO2Applet/README.md

 ## Contributing

-If you want to, feel free!
-Just raise a pull request or open an issue.
+- If you wish to contribute to the project, feel free to raise a pull request or open an issue.

 ## Where to go Next